 - (1) Prior public notice.
-Systems must notify all users of kidney dialysis machines at least one month before introducing chloramines into the distribution system or starting chloramination. - (2) Chloramines engineering study.
-Before changing to chloramines as the residual disinfectant in the distribution system, the system must conduct and submit to the DEQ for approval an engineering study and weekly analyses for at least 6 weeks prior to and quarterly for one year following such a change of disinfectant.
-The engineering study and analysis must address the following: - (A) Select at least 4 sample points for each treatment plant used by the system.
-At least 25% of the sample points must be at locations within the distribution system reflecting the maximum residence time of water in the system; and - (B) Collect samples from the selected points weekly for 6 weeks and perform the following analyses using the methods approved in 40 CFR 141.74(a)(1) before modification of treatment is initiated: - (i) Total coliform; - (ii) Fecal coliform; and - (iii) Heterotrophic Plate Count. - (3) Continuing testing.
-After modification of the treatment process, perform the bacteriological tests for samples collected at each of the selected points at quarterly intervals for one year, and then annually, when samples are collected for total trihalomethane determination.
+Systems must notify all users of kidney dialysis machines at least one (1) month before introducing chloramines into the distribution system or starting chloramination. - (2) Chloramines engineering study.
+Before changing to chloramines as the residual disinfectant in the distribution system, the system must conduct and submit to the DEQ for approval an engineering study and weekly analyses for at least $\underline{\text{six } (6)}$ weeks prior to and quarterly for one $\underline{(1)}$ year following such a change of disinfectant.
+The engineering study and analysis must address the following: - (A) Select at least four (4) sample points for each treatment plant used by the system.
+At least 25% of the sample points must be at locations within the distribution system reflecting the maximum residence time of water in the system; and - (B) Collect samples from the selected points weekly for six (6) weeks and perform the following analyses using the methods approved in 40 CFRC.F.R.
+141.74(a)(1) before modification of treatment is initiated: - (i) Total coliform; - (ii) Fecal coliformE.
+Coli; and - (iii) Heterotrophic Plate Count. - (3) Continuing testing.
+After modification of the treatment process, perform the bacteriological tests for samples collected at each of the selected points at quarterly intervals for one (1) year, and then annually, when samples are collected for total trihalomethane determination.
 Submit the results to the DEQ. - (4) Primary Disinfection.
-A disinfectant must be added to provide the required log inactivation of Giardia Lamblia cysts before ammonia is added.

-- (5) Total chlorine.
-The minimum total chlorine residual at the most distant points in a water distribution system must be 1.0 mg/l and at least 2.0 mg/l at the POE.
-Higher residuals may be required depending on pH, temperature and other characteristics of the water. - (e) Other disinfectants.
+A disinfectant must be added to provide the required log inactivation of Giardia Lamblia cysts before ammonia is added. - (5) Total chlorine.
+The minimum total chlorine residual at the most distant points in a water distribution system must be 1.0 mg/1L and at least 2.0 mg/1L at the POE.
+Higher residuals may be required depending on pH, temperature, and other characteristics of the water. - (e) Other disinfectants.
 Iodine or bromine compounds shall not be used as a disinfectant.
 Ozone, chlorine dioxide, or ultraviolet light may be used for in-plant treatment or disinfection provided chlorine or chloramine residual is maintained according to this Section.